Top of the page

-The most common symptom of bacterial vaginosis is a smelly vaginal discharge.
+The most common symptom of bacterial vaginosis is abnormal vaginal discharge.
 It may look greyish white or yellow.
-It may have a bothersome "fishy" smell, which may be worse after sex.
-Many women with the infection don't notice any symptoms.
+It may have a "fishy" odour, which may be worse after vaginal intercourse.
+But in many cases, bacterial vaginosis doesn't cause any symptoms.

 Doctors diagnose bacterial vaginosis by asking about the symptoms, doing a pelvic examination, and taking a sample of the vaginal discharge.
 The sample can be tested to find out if you have bacterial vaginosis.